What Is Mediation?

 The success rates for mediation have consistently been high, so the answer to this will depend heavily on what solution you are looking for.

 Mediation provides a more flexible, informal and yet private environment for you and the other party to explore your concerns and reach a mutually acceptable compromise.
 This is one of its most notable benefits.
 The solutions available to you include those that the law cannot deliver, such as apologies or a business-driven resolution.

 It will generally be less costly to you because of the shorter time spent on resolving the dispute.
 This is especially so for civil cases, where you will save on legal fees that would have been spent on a trial.
 Thus, mediation would be better if you are looking for a generally cheaper and faster way to resolve your dispute.

 However, mediation cannot grant the Court’s decision on a legal issue, and will not be helpful if one or both parties are not entering mediation in good faith.

-The mediator will be a neutral third person chosen by the SMC – this person will either be a Judge in the State Courts Centre for Dispute Resolution or a volunteer mediator.
+The mediator will be a neutral third person chosen by the Singapore Mediation Centre (SMC) – this person will either be a Judge in the State Courts Centre for Dispute Resolution or a volunteer mediator.
 He or she will have been trained to facilitate your negotiations professionally and will not Judge either of the participating parties.

 While the mediator is there to assist with finding the best outcome and in writing down any settlement agreement, it is still very much up to the parties involved to come to a resolution.
 Both parties may bring in advisors, such as a lawyer, into mediation sessions if they so wish.

-If you object to the mediator appointed and have a valid reason for it, you may inform the SMC, and another mediator will be appointed.
+If you object to the mediator appointed and have a valid reason for it, you may inform the Singapore Mediation Centre (SMC), and another mediator will be appointed.